The life which is unexamined is not worth living.

 Drug use, both legal and illegal, is generally considered a personal and private issue; but, where communities do not create clear standards and boundaries, major problems can arise.
 We had to impose strict rules regarding the cultivation of illegal cannabis on our land until medical marijuana permits became an option.
 After a particularly bad experience, we insisted that illegal drugs are not stored in our communal spaces.

-We have attempted to establish a culture of responsible drug use and have mostly succeeded given that Bellyacres is located in one of the marijuana capitals of the country and our modern society accepts tobacco addiction and alcoholism as socially acceptable.
+We have attempted to establish a culture of responsible drug use, like those of CBD joints, and have mostly succeeded given that Bellyacres is located in one of the marijuana capitals of the country and our modern society accepts tobacco addiction and alcoholism as socially acceptable.
 We adopted no-smoking zones and have taken car keys away from inebriated residents and guests wanting to drive.
 Apart from this, we have been extremely tolerant of drug use and some abuse.
 This could have been an issue we dealt with better when recruiting members, but people’s habits change over time so having a clear policy could really help reduce later issues.

 Late in our development, I learned to ask work-exchange folks and interns if they were on or had been on any medications for mental health issues.
 Having lived for three years with one of our founding members going through severe manic depressive episodes due to a bipolar condition, I learned how crucial medication can be for stabilizing health.
 If answered honestly, this question enabled us to be more supportive and understanding when living with anyone mentally challenged.
 It’s very hard to enforce responsible medication practices but since we all are impacted, it is a respectful request to make.